obiwanjacobi/vst.net/Source/Code/readme.md

 * Will not multitarget the projects to support both netFx and netCore.
 Future seems to lie with netCore (.NET5) that will be VST.NET v2.
-Current v1.1 will continue to exist for current users but not be developed further (separate branch?).
+Current v1.1 will continue to exist for current users but not be developed further (separate branch).
 VST.NET1 = VST2/netFx, VST.NET2 = VST2/netCore, VST.NET3 = VST3/netCore

 ## References